Dear Missouri State Student:

-- Other vaccine recommendations may be indicated for your specific health.
+- Other vaccine recommendations may be indicated for your specific health, age, employment, or college major.
 Please review with your medical provider.

 B) Missouri law requires

-a) All students who reside in on-campus housing must have received the meningococcal vaccine and a record of this vaccination must be on file at Taylor Health and Wellness Center.
+a) All students who reside in on-campus housing or in Greek life housing must have received appropriate meningococcal vaccination and a record of this vaccination must be on file at Magers Health and Wellness Center.
 The only exceptions the law permits are for a signed statement of religious exemption or a physician signed specific statement of medical exemption, and these would need to be on file with the university.

 b) University students are to receive information about meningococcal disease at: http://health.mo.gov//living/wellness/immunizations/pdf/MCVFactSheet.pdf

 c) Screening of all new students taking a class on campus, for tuberculosis risk factors.
-This survey can be accessed at http://MyMissouriState.edu in the Wellness Section of the Profile tab.
+This survey can be accessed at http://MyMissouriState.edu.
 This must be completed before you register for your second semester classes.
 It is best to complete this now.

-C) For international students from countries considered endemic (widespread) for tuberculosis (TB) infection, a test for TB is required before or during the first semester at Taylor Health and Wellness Center.
+d) For international students from countries considered endemic (higher risk) for tuberculosis (TB) infection, a test for TB is required before or during the first semester at Magers Health and Wellness Center.

-It is recommended that all students traveling from countries where tuberculosis is endemic update their TB test 12 weeks after their trip.
-It is also recommended that all incoming students who are at high risk for TB should have a current TB test.
+It is recommended that all students and personnel traveling from countries where tuberculosis is endemic update their TB test 12 weeks after their trip.
+It is also recommended that all incoming students and personnel who are at high risk for TB should have a current TB test.
 The ACHA list of endemic TB countries may be found at: http://health.missouristate.edu/students/tbcountries.htm

-D) Students interested in receiving allergy injections or immunizations can go to the Treatment Clinic portion of the Taylor web site or call our Treatment Clinic at (417)836-4020.
+e) Students interested in receiving allergy injections or immunizations can go to the Treatment Clinic portion of the Magers web site or call our Treatment Clinic at 417-836-4020.